Open-Cyber-Range/Deputy/README.md

 - Modify the `.env` file to your liking, for example, set the `DOCUMENTATION_URL` to your own documentation page

+Login credentials in the development environment are

+Username: `developers@cr14.ee`
+Password: `Testimine.123`

 ### Deputy Package Server

 #### Database